The Plastic Revolution and a boat made of flipflops

-On his frequent visits to East Africa Ben noticed a staggering increase in the amount of plastic being washed up along the coastline, and decided to do something about it, so together with some friends he started the FlipFlopi Project - an audacious attempt to build a boat sailing entirely from plastic waste - to demonstrate that plastic can and should be recycled and re-used rather than just being treated as a single use commodity.
+On his frequent visits to East Africa, Ben noticed a staggering increase in the amount of plastic being washed up along the coastline, and decided to do something about it.
+Together with some friends he started the FlipFlopi Project - an audacious attempt to build a sailing boat made entirely from plastic waste - to demonstrate that plastic can and should be recycled and re-used rather than just being treated as a single-use commodity.

-The team has limited itself to using exclusively locally available resources... it is proudly a Kenya based and driven project with all the intelligence and know-how being driven locally.
+Local Resources: the team has limited itself to exclusively using locally available resources.
+The project is proudly a Kenya based initiative with all the craftsmanship and know-how being driven locally.

-Once they have completed a boat big enough for the journey, they intend to crew the boat and sail it all the way from Lamu in Kenya, to Cape Town in South Africa - the ultimate demonstration of the value and usefulness of what so many people see as 'rubbish or trash'.
+The Journey: once the team have completed a boat big enough for a long journey, they intend to sail it all the way from Lamu in Kenya, to Cape Town in South Africa - the ultimate demonstration of the value and usefulness of what so many people see as 'rubbish or trash'.

-The project’s simple objective is to show that single-use plastic doesn't make sense – with an essential focus on taking this message to consumers in less developed parts of the world... including Africa of course.
+The Objective: to show that single-use plastic doesn't make sense – with an essential focus on taking this message to consumers in less developed parts of the world... including Africa of course.

-The project is now nearing completion of its prototype Flipflopi Dogo, and in so doing they've achieved something that has never been done before...
+The prototype - Flipflopi Dogo - was completed, and by so doing they've achieved something that has never been done before...
 A WORLD FIRST!!

-Ben also does speaking engagements about the project; recent ones include the Royal Geographic Society in London, to school audiences around the UK and Kenya, and to a number of corporate businesses.
-I'm sure if you get in contact he'll happily talk to you about it.
+Ben also does speaking engagements about the project, including at the Royal Geographic Society in London, school audiences around the UK and Kenya, and at a number of corporate businesses.
+If you'd like to discuss a potential speaking engagement, get in touch with him at firstname.lastname@example.org.

-To see a video made by the FlipFlopi team click here, It will let you know what the project is all about.
-Also check out their website and keep up to date on their progress.
+To see a video made by the FlipFlopi team and find out more about the project, click here.
+Also check out their website and keep up to date on the Flipflopi progress.